NavigationContentFooter

 npm install --global yarn

-8. Check that yarn has installed with the following command:
+8. Check if yarn has been installed using the following command:

 yarn -v